 Mirror has adverts, but these can be removed for a one-off payment of £2.99/$2.99.

-If you've already taken a photo and don't wish to take another, you might be wondering if there's a way to edit your current photo.
-As you might have guessed, there's an app for that.
+If you're still running iOS 12 or earlier, you might be wondering if there's a way for you to edit your current photo.
+It's not as easy as in iOS 13, but there's an app for that.

 The free Adobe Photoshop Express gives you the ability to mirror selfies at the touch of a button, along with a host of other editing features.